 In addition to above primary legal grounds for data collection, we may also need to use and/or continue to store data i) to meet a “legal obligation” to process data for specified purposes, or ii) under the grounds of “legitimate interest”.
 For an example list of situations where we may resort to such justifications, see the “Other disclosures” section.

 We consider you a client of F‑Secure, not a client of the individual service.
 Hence, data collected by different services (e.g. SAFE) and interactions (e.g. contacting support) are combined to your F‑Secure account.
 However, we do not aggregate data against our specific privacy promises (for example, we maintain a hands-off approach to your traffic inside our VPN service).

-If you have subscribed to the service via our partner, such as a teleoperator, that partner may undertake some of the activities listed above in our stead (such as user authentication or communications).
+The service provider you subscribed to the service through may undertake some of the activities listed above in our stead (such as user authentication or communications).
 We also exchange with the partner such above listed data (e.g. status of your subscription, installation success, service in active use, data collected for resolving a technical support case) as is necessary and proportional.
-If you have obtained the service via a teleoperator partner; the teleoperator may also have access to the subset of data listed above under "Your home network" (e.g. devices connected to your home network, their statuses and traffic patterns, connections to suspicious sites).
-We do the above exchanges to provide you with a smooth customer experience and support services, and to communicate with you in a consistent manner.
+The service provider you subscribed to the service through may also have access to all or the subset of data listed above under "Your home network" (e.g. devices connected to your home network, their statuses and traffic patterns, connections to suspicious sites).
+We do the above exchanges to provide you with necessary functionalities, smooth customer experience and support services, and to communicate with you in a consistent manner.